amn5277/portfolio/README.md

-# portfolio
+# Portfolio
-A single page application
+A Single Page Application for adding a small piece in the ocean of information on the Internet.